soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 meters and feet can both be numbers, but we don't want to accidentally add feet to meters without any conversion.

-To get this actually working well, we'll need a bit more than just newtypes.
-In the next chapter we'll introduce modules and smart constructors.

 ---

 For now, let's create a couple of types for our use case.
 We want two separate types to represent:

 1. A complete Html document
-2. A type for nodes that can go inside the <body> tag
+2. A type for html structures such as headers and paragraphs that can go inside the <body> tag

 We want them to be distinct because we don't want to mix them together.